-IN-CLASS TEAM ACTIVITIES (140 points)
+TEAM ACTIVITIES (100 pts.)

-Students will complete AT LEAST 7 of the 8 in-class team activities in their assigned teams.
-The majority of the team activities will prepare students for the Literature Review.
-Each activity is worth 20 points for a total of 140 points over the course of the semester.
+Students will complete four activities in their assigned teams during class time.
+The majority of the team activities will prepare students for the Literature Review draft.
+Each activity is worth 25 points for a total of 100 points over the semester.